hashcloak/noir-bigint/DOCUMENTATION.md

 Notice that `ArrayX` is represented in a matrix fashion.
 However, it is important to remember that this can be considered an array of length `SizeMultiplier * N`.

 This array implementation contains some methods of interest:
 - The array implements the functions `set()` and `get()` to modify and retrieve a certain index from the array.
-The index of the array that is being queried needs to be between 0 and `SizeMultiplier * n - 1`.
+The index of the array that is being queried needs to be between 0 and `SizeMultiplier * N - 1`.
 - The implementation of the array also has some arithmetic operations like `add_assign()`, `sub_assign()`, and `mul_assign()` that allow to do the arithmetic operations in place.

 One of the main uses of `ArrayX` is to transform a number from a 120-bit radix representation to a 60-bit radix representation.
 When we transform over a number with $N$ limbs in the 120-bit representation, we obtain a representation in 60-bit radix with $2N$ limbs.
 Hence, in this case, we consider `SizeMultiplier` equal to two.